When it comes to money, most people are fragile, scared, and don’t know what they’re doing.

 - Missionary Support $50

 After going through my budget and making the above, imaginary budget cuts, I calculated that I could lower my monthly spending by $620 to a bare minimum of $2,067 to get by each month, which includes a $328 car payment!
 A year from now when the loan is paid off, my minimum will go down to $1,739.

 With this number in mind, I am extremely confident in my long-term financial security.
 Plus, with my side-hustle, I have an extra $800-1,000 coming in each month not included in my income on Mint.

 As I mentally prepare for a possible eventual recession I have an extra level of financial safety because I know exactly how much I need each month to get by without dipping into my savings.
 I know how much I can get by if things get desperate.

 I also have a goal to work towards… How can I create multiple streams of income outside of my current job that can cover my monthly expenses?

 It’s impossible to predict the future.
 If you’re being honest, you really have no idea what tomorrow will hold for, but there are steps you can take today to position yourself as best as possible.

-If you’ve never gone through the process of actually making a budget, then I highly recommend checking out either of our budgeting guides: Creating a Zero Based Budget or the 50/30/20 Budgeting Rule.
+If you’ve never gone through the process of actually making a budget, then I highly recommend checking out either of my budgeting guides: Creating a Zero Based Budget or the 50/30/20 Budgeting Rule.
 Follow the steps and get yourself on track and on a budget.
 After you have a better idea of what your current spending looks like, take the time to follow the simple steps above to create your own recession proof budget.